kunupat/kunupat.github.io/_posts/2019-03-24-AWS-Solutions-Architect-Associate-Certification-My-Notes.md

   - Cheap reads, expensive writes
   - You **cannot** choose specific AZ to deploy your DynamoDB instance to while creating the instance
   - Read and Write Capacity Units can be changed dynamically without needing to have downtime
+  - Has two types of Primary Keys: Partition Key (Simple Primary Key) and Partition Key+Sort Key (Composite Primary Key)
   - **Consistency Models:**
     - Eventual Consistent Reads (Default)
     - Strongly Consistent Reads
-  - Spread accross 3 geographically separate regions to achieve redudancy
+  - DynamoDB Replicas are spread accross 3 geographically separate regions to achieve redudancy
+  - Secondary Indexes:
+    - Local Secondary Index: Same Partition Key as the table but different Sort Key
+    - Global Secondary Index: Partition Key and Partition-Sort Key can be different than the table
   - Pricing:
     - Pricing is based on:
       - Provisioned Throughput Capacity: